mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/ethics.md

   is something more primitive than the desire for pleasure, since it occurs in plants as well as animals, and even in humans is often exercised without consciousness.
-* Zeno: the end of life is ‘to live in agreement with Nature.’
+* Zeno: the end goal of life is ‘to live in agreement with Nature.’
 * Each of us, according to Hierocles, stands at the center of a series of concentric circles.
 The first circle surrounding my individual mind contains my body and its needs .The second contains my immediate family,